microsoft/vscode-gradle/README.md

 </details>

-<details><summary>The extension show an error "Unable to refresh gradle tasks: Command failed: gradlew..."</summary>
+<details><summary>The extension show an error "Unable to refresh gradle tasks: Command failed: Error: spawn gradlew..."</summary>

 This means the global `gradlew` command is not available.
 Change the command setting to point to a local `gradlew` command: